Dark matter as the source of neutrino mass: theory overview and experimental prospects: Introduction

 Many lines of evidence suggest that most of the cosmological dark matter is non-baryonic~\cite{Bergstrom:2000pn}, required to adequately account for the formation of large-scale structure in the Universe~\cite{Davis:1985rj,Blumenthal:1984bp}.
 Such Cold Dark Matter (CDM), non-relativistic at the matter-radiation equality epoch, seems to be a key ingredient, missing in the SM of particle physics~\cite{Bertone:2004pz,Feng:2010gw,Bergstrom:2012fi}.
-The latter assembles the basic building blocks of matter in three copies of elementary quarks and leptons with the same properties under the \SM gauge group describing strong, weak and electromagnetic interactions.
-Mass generation follows the Brout-Englert-Higgs spontaneous symmetry-breaking mechanism~\cite{Higgs:1964pj,Englert:1964et,Guralnik:1964eu}, supported by the discovery of the Higgs boson.

 Therefore, if cosmological dark matter is a fundamental particle, its existence provides indication for new physics, beyond the SM.
-Out of the many candidates postulated to make up the dark matter, Weakly Interacting Massive Particles (WIMPs) produced thermally in the early Universe, appear to be one of the most compelling ones.
+Out of the many candidates postulated to make up the dark matter, WIMPs produced thermally in the early Universe, appear to be one of the most compelling ones.
 Despite an extensive experimental search effort, combining direct, indirect, as well as collider probes, there has been so far no conclusive WIMP DM detection.
 Nonetheless, the search continues and WIMPs remain as a leading CDM candidate.